Costa Rica Itinerary 3 Weeks in Paradise

 Just note, the main national park is on the main road and not in the tiny town portion of San Gerardo de Dota.
 If you would like to visit the national park you will need a rental car or another transportation option.

-It can get really cold here.
+This is a tropical cloud forest and it can get really cold here.
 We visited once in September, during the rainy season, and it was only about 55°F during the day and got down to about 50°F at night.
 Once you live in Costa Rica that is like winter jacket weather.

 Although it’s much colder than other parts of Costa Rica, I think that just adds to the charm of this place.
 A lot of hotels have fireplaces that are always going, heavy quilts on the beds, and hot tubs.